Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.Find out more

 For those in construction, you can learn about how the tendering environment impacts risk-pricing for contractors, the updates on the legal framework of the construction industry and how contractors can protect themselves against financial difficulties.

 There is good news too from the kingdom’s banking sector, from which the practice of “Open Banking” is being pushed for!
 But what is open banking?
 We’re answering that too.

 Also . . .
 Are there any women trail blazers in Saudi Arabia you can name?
 We’ll help you with that.
 We cover how the Middle East has been making strides in empowering women in the entrepreneurial space,most notably in STEM fields.Read the full edition

-Umme Salamah Tyebjee is an Associate in the Innovation& Patents practice in Dubai.
+Umme Salamah Tyebjee is a Senior Associate in the Innovation& Patents practice in Dubai.
 She has both a legal background, and chemical background in healthcare and life sciences.
 She assists clients with innovation, patents and industrial property (3IP) throughout the innovation cycle.
 This includes patents, industrial designs, utility models, trade secrets & confidentiality, copyright, technology transfer, 3IP valuation, 3IP auditing and others.